marvinrusinek/angular-10-quiz-app/README.md

 - in DI component: move the correctAnswers?.length logic into the ts file so the logic isn't in the template
 - display of next question text should be in template - NO DOM!
 - disable next button in DI component
-- displaying checkmark and x's in the same position from the right of the option box (already done, but maybe it can be done without position: absolute ???)
+- display checkmarks and x's in the same position from the right of the option box (already done, but maybe it can be done without position: absolute ???)
-- for last question, make sure that the correct answer is selected and time stopped

 - after answering last question it should forward to Results and mat-card should display
 - add cool hover effect on options
 - add animated next button when moving to next question